glutanimate/hunspell-en-med-glut/README.md

  - [OpenMedSpel](http://www.e-medtools.com/openmedspel.html) by e-MedTools
  - [MTH-Med-Spel-Chek by Rajasekharan N. of MT-Herald](http://mtherald.com/free-medical-spell-checker-for-microsoft-word-custom-dictionary/)

-he two sources have been merged, deduplicated, corrected and converted into a Hunspell dictionary file.
+the two sources have been merged, deduplicated, corrected and converted into a Hunspell dictionary file.

 ###Installation